spire-signpost/development/node/apps/node-todos-users-api/Readme.md

   * test for valid login and return auth token
   * test for invalid login
   * test with mocha, expect, and supertest

+#### v1.0 - add DELETE route to logout user
+  * add DELETE route to `server.js`
+  * logout authenticated user by removing token from db
+  * add authentication check to route
+  * test with postman